gheenie/devops-terraform-intro/README.md

 You may find it useful to install the `HashiCorp Terraform` extension on VSCode to help with syntax.

 ## Crash course
 You will need to set up a sandbox and CLI credentials in the shell in which you are working.
-If the AWS CLI works in the shell, so should Terraform.
+If the AWS CLI can access the sandbox from your shell session, so should Terraform.

 Terraform resources are defined in files whose names usually end in `.tf`.